crawl/sequell/docs/learndb.md

 term is found, !learn add will append the entry to the list of existing entries for that term.

-When adding terms, separate words with underscores; do not use spaces to separate words in the term:
+When adding terms, separate words with underscores, or quote the term if it contains embedded spaces.

     <user> !learn add cow A domesticated ungulate.
     <Sequell> cow[1/1]: A domesticated ungulate.